Alemannia Aachen: Postwar and entry to the Bundesliga

 In 1946, after World War II and the lifting of the ban placed by Allied occupation authorities on most types of organizations in Germany, Alemannia re-constituted itself and began play in second tier Rheinbezirk.
 They returned to first division play in the Oberliga West the next year, but ran into financial difficulty.
 They remained a steady, but unspectacular second division side, generally finishing mid-table.

-Aachens first measure of success came with an advance to the DFB-Pokal final in 1953 where they lost a 1–2 decision to Rot-Weiss Essen.
+Aachen's first measure of success came with an advance to the DFB-Pokal final in 1953 where they lost a 1–2 decision to Rot-Weiss Essen.

 After the formation of the Bundesliga, Germany's new professional football league, in 1963, Alemannia found themselves in Regionalliga West (II).
 In 1965, they had another good run in German Cup competition, earning another final appearance – but were once again unsuccessful – this time losing 0–2 to Borussia Dortmund.

 The club captured their division in 1967 and were promoted to the Bundesliga (I) for the 1967–68 season.
 They enjoyed their best ever result the next year with a second-place finish behind champion Bayern Munich.
 However, the following season was a disaster: the team earned only one point in play away from home and toppled to an 18th-place finish.
 They returned to play in the Regionalliga West (II), and in 1990 fell still further to the third division.